 The ‘Removed’ status should only be selected when a pet has been euthanased or died of natural causes whilst in care, or when a pet has been transferred to another rescue organisation.
+Learn more about the different pet profile statuses.

 Another successful adoption - amazing work Pocket Pet Sanctuary!